muhammad-salem/aurora/packages/expressions/README.md

  - class expression
  - Import/Export module
- - Custom Factory Builder to convert the code to ESTree directly or to like now to Expression node
+ - Custom Factory Builder to convert the code to ESTree directly or to executable expression node

 ## Operators